 7. Prescribed form for report

-(1) For the purposes of sections 11(6) and (7) and 22(6) and (7) of the Act, the form prescribed by the Commonwealth regulations for the purposes of the corresponding sections of the Commonwealth Act is prescribed.
+(1) For the purposes of sections 11(6) and (7) and 22(6) and (7) of the Act, the form prescribed by the Marine Orders for the purposes of the corresponding sections of the Commonwealth Act is prescribed.

 (2) For the purposes of section 12(2) of the Act, the form prescribed by subregulation (1) with such modifications as are necessary and including —

-(a) the name, address and telex, facsimile and telephone numbers of the occupier of the place on land from which the discharge occurred; and
+(a) the name, address, email address and facsimile and telephone numbers of the occupier of the place on land from which the discharge occurred; and

 (b) the geographical location where the discharge occurred,